sofiiaTriasko/react_pokemons/README.md

 # Pokemon Card Site

 Welcome to the Pokemon Card Site!
 This is a web application where you can explore pokemon cards, discovering more details about each pokemon , filter them by type, and enjoy a responsive design.
+This site is at https://sofiiatriasko.github.io/react_pokemons/

 ## Features
 - Explore a collection of Pokemon cards.